 Make Sure You’re Caring for Yourself, Too

 First and foremost, give yourself a break.
 You alone are not responsible for your loved one’s mental health.
 Of course you play an important role in their life, but resist the urge to take complete charge of your loved one, their illness, and their treatment.
-Helicopter care (hovering over someone, trying to force certain actions) isn’t good for you or your loved one.
+Hovering over someone or trying to force certain actions isn’t good for you or your loved one.
 Be confident in the knowledge that the emotional support and practical help you are able to give is enough, and trust in your loved one’s ability to do things for themselves.

 Setting boundaries will help you maintain your own mental health:

-- Acknowledge and allow your own reactions (feelings of stress, anxiety, guilt, fear, anger, and sadness are normal and not a sign that you are an uncaring person)2
+- Acknowledge and allow your own reactions (feelings of stress, anxiety, guilt, fear, anger, and sadness are normal and not a sign that you are an uncaring person)

 - Know and honor your limits by doing what you can and letting others, such as mental health professionals, do their part